sszigeti/BrogueCE/README.md

 Brogue CE
 =========

+# Warning: this version of Brogue is outdated.
+It's also modified, so it grants more powerful items.
+This repository at https://github.com/sszigeti/ is not the recommended, up-to-date version.
+For the proper repository go to https://github.com/tmewett/BrogueCE

 > *Countless adventurers before you have descended this torch-lit staircase,
 > seeking the promised riches below.
 As you reach the bottom and step into
 > the wide cavern, the doors behind you seal with a powerful magic...*